weareopen/weareopen.github.io/clients.md

 ---
-layout: page
+layout: work-page
 title: Client stories
 permalink: /clients/
-heading: Meet our clients
-intro-text: Our members have worked with the BBC, Mozilla, Greenpeace, Moodle, Creative Commons and tens of other household names.
-As a co-op, our clients benefit from the multitude of skills and expertise our members possess.
+heading: Experience a Thinkathon
+intro-text: Take a mere sliver of an idea, and ask it questions.
+Put on different glasses and look at it again.
+Hire us for a Thinkathon, and we'll jumpstart your project.
-img: this-production.png
+img: thinkathon-idea.png
+button-text: Learn more
+link: /thinkathon/

 ---
 <div class="row">